 The gift and estate tax rate is 40 percent.
 This means that if you transfer more than $11.58 million either during your life or upon your death, your estate will be taxed at 40 percent.

 In addition, spouses can leave any amount of property to their spouses, if the spouses are U.S. citizens, free of federal estate tax.
 The estate tax exemption is also "portable" between spouses.
 This means that if the first spouse to die does not use all of his or her $11.58 million exemption, the estate of the surviving spouse may use it.
 So, for example, John dies in 2019 and passes on $10 million.
 He has no taxable estate and his wife, Mary, can pass on $12.58 million (her own $11.58 million exclusion plus her husband's unused $1 million exclusion) free of federal tax.
 (However, to take advantage of this Mary must make an "election" on John's estate tax return.
 Check with your attorney.)

 The currently high federal estate tax exemption, coupled with the portability feature, might suggest that "credit shelter trusts" (also called AB trusts) and other forms of estate tax planning are needless for other than multi-millionaires, but there are still reasons for those of more modest means to have a trust or do other planning, and one of the main ones is state taxes.
-Several states also have an estate or inheritance tax and in most cases, the thresholds are far lower than the current federal one.
+Slightly less than half the states also have an estate or inheritance tax and in most cases, the thresholds are far lower than the current federal one.

 Making Gifts: The $15,000 Rule